Guderian2nd/TrueHistoryAI/AI Rules.md

 IF SpotDamage is DamageHigh THEN MoveUnittoSpot is VeryLow

-IF SpotDamage is DamageLow THEN MoveUnittoSpot is High
+IF SpotDamage is DamageLow THEN MoveUnittoSpot is Medium

 IF SpotDeal is DealHigh THEN MoveUnittoSpot is High